Sudbury conveyancing FAQs

 Some conveyancing solicitors in Sudbury offer their services on an hourly basis and other firms will work for a fixed fee.

-Our panel of solicitors work on a fixed legal fee basis, with no unexpected 'add-ons'.
+Your solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your detailed quote will set out what you will pay when your transaction completes.

 If, for any reason at all, your transaction does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.